 Default Mode Network (DMN) and Traumatic Brain Injury (TBI)

-Additional brain disfunction related to TBI
+Additional brain dysfunction related to TBI

 Can a brain with TBI benefit from transcranial photobiomodulation?

 Thus, following tPBM treatments, there is increased cerebral blood flow near the areas treated.
 Furthermore, the damaged cells begin to function more normally, with increased production of ATP.
-Our research has observed that in chronic TBI cases after a series of 18 red/NIR tPBM treatments (3 times per week, six weeks), post-testing scores showed significant improvements in executive function and verbal memory, as well as reduced symptoms of PTSD.
-(Naeser, Zafonte et al., 2014; M Naeser, Martin Ho et al., 2016; Naeser, Saltmarche et al., 2011.)
+Our research has observed that in chronic TBI cases after a series of 18 red/NIR tPBM treatments (3 times per week, six weeks), post-testing scores showed significant improvements in executive function and verbal memory, as well as reduced symptoms of PTSD (Naeser, Zafonte et al., 2014; Naeser, Martin, Ho et al., 2016; Naeser, Saltmarche et al., 2011).
 These improvements were present at 1 week after the final, 18th, tPBM treatment.
 Also, there was additional improvement 1 month and 2 months later, without any intervening tPBM treatments, in these chronic TBI cases.